-\begin{rem*} When we use the word \emph{orbital equivalence} without making any reference to the regularity degree $r\geq 0$, it must be understood that $r=0$, unless specified.
-This is, we just care about \emph{homeomorphisms} preserving the oriented foliations by orbit segments, no matter the degree of regularity of the flows. \end{rem*}
+\begin{rem} When we use the word \emph{orbital equivalence} without making any reference to the regularity degree $r\geq 0$, it must be understood that $r=0$.
+In other words, we just care about \emph{homeomorphisms} preserving the oriented foliations by orbit segments, no matter the degree of regularity of the flows. \end{rem}

-For technical reasons, we will be also interested in a weaker notion that we explain here: Consider a non-empty open subset $U\subset M$.
-The foliation by $\phi_t$-orbits on $M$ induces a foliation on $U$ but, in general, the action $\R\times M\to M$ provided by $\phi_t$ does not restrict onto an $\R$-action on the set $U$.
+For technical reasons, we are also interested in a weaker notion that we explain here: Consider a non-empty open subset $U\subset M$.
+The foliation by $\phi$-orbits on $M$ induces a foliation on $U$ but, in general, the action $\R\times M\to M$ given by $\phi$ does not restrict onto an $\R$-action on the set $U$.
 Instead, what we obtain is a \emph{pseudo-flow} on $U$.
 That is, a map $(t,x)\mapsto\phi_t(x)$ defined for some couples $(t,x)\in\R\times U$.
-This pseudo-flow generates a partition of $U$ into orbits, which coincides with the foliation $\mathcal{O}_U$ previously defined.
-This restriction pseudo-flow will be simply denoted by $(\phi_t,U)$.
+This pseudo-flow generates a partition of $U$ into orbit segments, which coincides with the foliation $\mathcal{O}_U$ previously defined.
+This restriction pseudo-flow is be simply denoted by $(\phi,U)$.